marcopolo1124/domin-swe-interview-task/README.md

 # Domin SWE (Digital) Interview Task Answers

+TASK 1 is in the file TaskOne.drawio.
+Alternatively, you can view it as a png in TaskOne.png

 To run this app please follow the steps
 1. pip install -r requirements.txt
 2. python diagnostics/main.py